Cranio Facial Therapy Academy 2

 CRAFTA - 2a

-The CRAFTA-2a course, includes an update on TMD and craniofacial pain based on the most recent research evidence available and its implementation into the clinical setting.
-During the lectures a more detailed assessment for TMD will be explored including cranio-facial motor control testing and advanced principles of neuromuscular differential diagnosis.
-The physiology and dynamics of chewing will be introduced followed by the assessment and rehabilitation for clinical practice.
+The CRAFTA-2a course includes an update on TMD and craniofacial pain based on the most recent research evidence and its implementation into the clinical setting.
+During the lectures, a more detailed assessment of TMD will be explored, including cranio-facial motor control testing and advanced principles of neuromuscular differential diagnosis.
+The physiology and dynamics of chewing will be introduced, followed by the assessment and rehabilitation for clinical practice.

 The CRAFTA-2, Part a and b courses are sections of the European CRAFTA Foundations course.
-Initial payment is for the entire CRAFTA-2 course (Part a & Part b).
+The initial payment is for the entire CRAFTA-2 course (Part a & Part b).

 PREREQUISITE: Successful completion of the CRAFTA-1 course program.